 Random beggar at traffic lights

 Today I purposely drove down a specific road to find a beggar that I see almost daily.
-He’s always got a huge smile and insists on a fist-bump from every driver (even if it’s through a closed window).
+He’s always got a huge smile and insists on a fist-bump from every driver (even through a closed window).
 I don’t know what his story is but simply looking at him it’s clear that life is really tough.
-I gave him R100; I really hope that it helps a bit!
+I gave him R100 and he was most grateful.
+It probably won’t help a lot and won’t change his situation, but I gave him a little hope the day.

-I know I didn’t make any long term difference to any of these people, but sometimes it’s nice to just show some kindness to others and to recognise people’s situations and your own.
+I know I didn’t make any long term difference to any of these people, but sometimes it’s nice to just show some random acts of kindness to others and to recognise people’s situations and your own.
 No matter what your situation, remember to appreciate what you have!